abubalo/sum-up/README.md

 ## License

 SumUp is licensed under the MIT license.
-See LICENSE.txt for more information.
+See LICENSE for more information.